this-is-learning/rxjs-fundamentals-course/docs/part-7.md

   university: string;
 }
 ```

-We want to find all women studing in 'Union College'.
+We want to find all women studying in 'Union College'.

 Under an imperative perspective, can be solve like this: